GATB/MindTheGap/README.md

 When given a set of reads and a set of contigs as input, MindTheGap tries to fill the gaps between all pairs of contigs by de novo local assembly without any a priori on their relative order and orientation.
 It outputs the results in gfa file.

-For a detailed manual specific to insertion variants see [doc/MindTheGap_assembly.md](doc/MindTheGap_assembly.md).
+For a detailed user manual specific to contig gap-filling see [doc/MindTheGap_assembly.md](doc/MindTheGap_assembly.md).

 ### Performances